Skip to content

 • Multi-GPU architecture research with consumer Turing and Ampere cards is similarly unavailable.
 You could rent T4s, but they’re a different architecture with different memory bandwidth answering a different question.
 The research value is in understanding what works on hardware people actually have.

-Running old hardware 24/7 costs roughly $1,150-1,550 AUD per year in electricity.
+Running one 8-GPU box 24/7 and a second on-call costs roughly $580-930 AUD per year in electricity.
 That’s the honest number.

 It does.